zajdel/zajdel.github.io/index.markdown

 I am an Assistant Teaching Professor at Carnegie Mellon ECE.
 I care deeply about engineering education, and am working on curriculum projects to broaden participation in engineering, especially in electronics.
 I particularly enjoy radio and wireless as a motivating application for teaching ECE.

-Previously, I was a postdoc working in Daniel Cohen's group at Princeton University, supported in part by a [NJ ACTS translational science fellowship](https://njacts.rbhs.rutgers.edu/).
+Previously, I was a postdoc working in [Daniel Cohen's group](https://cohengroup.princeton.edu/) at Princeton University, supported in part by a [NJ ACTS translational science fellowship](https://njacts.rbhs.rutgers.edu/).
-While at Princeton, I developed the SCHEEPDOG electro-bioreactor that stimulates tissues with DC electric fields.
+While at Princeton, I developed the SCHEEPDOG electro-bioreactor that stimulates tissues with 2-axis DC electric fields.
 SCHEEPDOG hacks electrotaxis - the natural ability for many cells to sense and follow DC electric fields - to herd cells in a petri dish, as a sheepdog herds sheep.

 If you'd like to reach out to me, feel free to send an email!